Aggressively Protecting Clients in the New Jersey Courts for More than 30 Years.

 - The existence of a verifiable order of protection from another jurisdiction

-An attorney from Brause, Brause & Ventrice, L.L.C. can help you with this process.Have you been wrongfully accused of domestic violence by your ex?
+An attorney with the Middlesex County law firm Brause, Brause & Ventrice, L.L.C. can help you with the process to obtain a restraining order or a protective order.Have you been wrongfully accused of domestic violence or of nonconsensual misconduct?

-In the wake of a bad breakup, ex boyfriends and ex girlfriends are capable of some truly reprehensible behavior, which may include filing false domestic violence charges.
-We have found creative ways to utilize emails, text messages, telephone messages, and even posts on social media such as Facebook to prove our clients’ innocence by using their ex’s communications to demonstrate their true improper motive for filing false charges.Learn more from our firm’s Middlesex County domestic violence attorneys
+In the wake of a bad breakup, ex boyfriends and ex girlfriends are capable of some truly reprehensible behavior, which may include filing false domestic violence charges, and even false charges of nonconsensual sexual misconduct.
+We have found creative ways to utilize emails, text messages, telephone messages, and even posts on social media such as Facebook to prove our clients’ innocence by using their ex’s communications to demonstrate their true improper motive for filing false charges.Learn more from our firm’s Middlesex County domestic violence and restraining order attorneys

 Brause, Brause & Ventrice, L.L.C. takes pride in its New Jersey roots, serving Middlesex County and the surrounding communities, including Metuchen, Woodbridge and East Brunswick.
-For a free consultation on your domestic violence case, call our firm at 732-767-0044 or contact us online today.
+For a free initial consultation with a domestic violence restraining and protective order lawyer in Middlesex County, call our firm at 732-767-0044 or contact us online today.